gocodeup/intro-to-testing-js/README.md

 - Step 3: It's challenging not to jump to the "correct" answer already, but let's stay close to the TDD method.
 Write *just* enough code to green the test.
 This means making sure that the `sayHello` function definition inside of `code.js` takes an an input argument.
 If `input === "Alex"`, then we `return "Hello, Alex!"` else `return "Hello, Jane!"`.
 Don't get too fancy.
 A cornerstone of TDD is refactoring only once you have a handful of green tests, not just one or two with new inputs.
 - Step 4: Run all tests, expecting that all are now green.
 Does each test turn green?
 If so, then we can proceed.
 We can't refactor unless we have greened a test, even with a hard-coded implementation.
 - Step 5: If you feel the urge to refactor already, hang on!
 Let's add one more test!
-- Step 6: Repeat (add another test!)
+- Step 6: Repeat the TDD cycle, so let's add another test in the next exercise.

 ### Exercise #6 One more test before refactoring...
 - Step 1: Add another (tiny) assertion!
 In `tests.js`, assert that `sayHello("Pat")` returns `"Hello, Pat!"`.
 Since our tests should be super simple, the assertion should be `expect(sayHello("Pat")).toBe("Hello, Pat!")`